dnhansen/maths-resources/README.md

     Categories are also not used in any substantial way in the discussion of point-set topology.
 Every time you see something that seems like it would benefit from the categorical view point, try to put things in categorical terms.
 For example, in problem 3-13 the reader is asked to show that if a continuous map *f* has a continuous left inverse, then *f* is a topological embedding.
 In fact, an arrow in **Top** is a topological embedding if and only if it is a regular monomorphism, i.e. if it is an equaliser.
 (This fact is quite natural, since equalisers in **Top** are subspaces.)
 So in particular a split monomorphism is an embedding.

     It also serves nicely as a self-contained introduction to point-set topology.
-However, analysts will find it lacking since it doesn't cover things like the product topology and Tychonoff's theorem, the Stone--Weierstrass theorem, and so on.
+However, analysts will find it lacking since it doesn't cover things like the product topology and Tychonoff's theorem, the Stone-Weierstrass theorem, and so on.
 For this there is e.g. Willard or Folland (see below).

     If you, like me, have tried and failed to learn algebraic topology from Hatcher, you will also be delighted that this is a book on algebraic topology that you can actually understand!
 In one sentence one might say that Lee has *respect* for point-set topology, something which Hatcher seemingly lacks.
 But more on algebraic topology [below](#algebraic-topology).